amvi234/Spaising-s-Store/README.md

 # Spaising's store

 A full stack web solution to
+- Register and Login users with access control
 - CRUD operations for the product items is supported.
 - Includes a SMTP SendGrid email verification after the order is placed.
 - order table management